sourcegraph/about/blogposts/gophercon-2019-how-i-write-http-web-services-after-eight-years.md

 }
 ```

-A huge advantage of this abstraction is that with regards to the http service response, whenever a change needs to occur, it occurs at only one single point i.e giving you the ability to have more flexibility with less repetition
+A huge advantage of this abstraction is that with regards to the http service response, whenever a change needs to occur, it occurs at only one single point i.e giving you the ability to have more flexibility with less repetition.
+Respond helper usually starts very small and simple

 ### Decoding helper